cosmoskaluga/De-novo-transcriptome-assembly-HW/HW.md

 mv cdhit Trinity.filtered.fasta
 ```

-Run QC script on filtered assembly:
+Run QC script on filtered assembly again:
 ``` bash
 TrinityStats.pl  Trinity.filtered.fasta
 ```

+❓ How many trinity 'transcripts' were filtered out from the assembly?
+(1 point)

 ## Assembly completeness with gVolante
+To assess completeness of the obtained assembly we will use `gVolante` web tool.
+Transfer filtered .fasta transcriptome to your local machine and then open https://gvolante.riken.jp/analysis.html.

+Upload your .fasta file, it may take few minutes:

 ![**Figure 1**.
 Uploading an assembly to gVolante](gVolante1.png)

+Select `Coding/transcribed (nucleotide)` sequence type and `BUSCO v5` as a pipeline to use.
+Select "Tetrapoda" as an ortholog set for `BUSCO v5`.

 ![**Figure 2**.
 Setting up ortholog database to search in](gVolante2.png)